 Vegan scones are cholesterol-free because they’re made without eggs and cow dairy.
 You could also use whole wheat pastry flour in place of the all-purpose flour to add fiber to the scone recipe, too.
 However, scones are more of an indulgent treat than healthy food.

-- You could make coconut oil scones by substituting refined or virgin coconut oil in place of vegan butter.
+- Make coconut oil scones by substituting refined or virgin coconut oil in place of vegan butter.

 - Add a tablespoon of lemon zest to the batter to make vegan lemon blueberry scones.